joeldevlearning/whois-prototype/readme.md

 ARIN's whois REST API features can be found at: https://www.arin.net/resources/whoisrws/index.html

 ##Caveats
-This project has no relationship to ARIN.
-This is a personal learning project to sketch out some features.
+This project has no relationship to ARIN, It is a personal learning project to sketch out some features.